 Pranav Atreya

-Hello!
-I’m a first year PhD student in CS at UC Berkeley, where I am advised by Prof. Sergey Levine.
+Hi, I'm Pranav.
+I’m a second year PhD student in CS at UC Berkeley, where I am advised by Prof. Sergey Levine.
 I am graciously supported in part by the NSF Graduate Research Fellowship.

 profile photo